What you see: Brussels sprouts with black discoloration and holes.

 “The leaves form a barrier,” said Fonseca, a research leader at the Agricultural Research Service’s Food Quality Laboratory in Beltsville, Md.
 He explained that the outer leaves, even though damaged, could still protect the inner leaves.

-As an extra level of precaution, Fonseca suggests cooking the sprouts or mixing them with an acidic dressing if you’re planning to eat them raw.
+As an extra level of precaution, Fonseca suggests cooking the sprouts or mixing them with an acidic dressing if eating them raw.
 Personally, he said, he likes them braised.

-A number of different diseases can cause black areas, with or without holes, to appear on Brussels sprouts.
-Horticulture Innovation Australia says a bacteria (Pseudomonas syringae pv. maculicola) can cause small black or purplish spots and speckles.
-The bacteria, more common in wet environments, usually climbs aboard in the field, but its handiwork can become more apparent after harvest.
+A number of different diseases can cause black spots and areas, with or without holes, to appear on Brussels sprouts.
+Horticulture Innovation Australia says a type of bacteria (Pseudomonas syringae pv. maculicola) can lead to small black or purplish spots and speckles.
+The bacteria, more common in wet environments, usually climb aboard in the field, but their handiwork can become more apparent after harvest.

 For more images of Brussels sprouts and their cousins with various conditions, black-spotted and otherwise, check out this guide to brassica diseases from the Agriculture and Horticulture Development Board in the UK.